exratione/cloudformation-deploy/docs/previewUpdate.md

-# Updating a CloudFormation Stack
+# Preview the Update of a CloudFormation Stack

-Updating an existing stack is fairly easy, assuming that you understand exactly what will happen beforehand.
-It is a very good idea to use the [Change Set functionality][1] to explore the consequences of an update before trying it out for real.
+The [Change Set functionality][1] makes it possible to explore the consequences of an update before trying it out for real, at least to some degree.
+There are certainly many ways to create an update that a Change Set will declare useful, but that will nonetheless fail horribly in reality.

 ## Amend the CloudFormation Template